 Impeachment is topic at this Tuesdays With Tillis protest in Raleigh.
 Photo Credit: Jacalyn Engler

 More women’s march for 2020 in addition to those in Charlotte, Raleigh and Wilmington

 .
 Please comment or message me if you know of any more.
-Here is Black Mountain and Albemarle.
+Here is Black Mountain in Buncombe County, and Albemarle, in Stanly County.
 Albemarle has the first, kicking the women’s marches in NC off on 1/11/20.

 Black Mountain – led by girls!

 It’s official, there are Women’s Marches in the works across North Carolina.
 Plan your January accordingly!

 Updates will be here, and follow the events on the NC NOW facebook page.